zjestrella-r7/plugin-sdk-docs/STYLE.md

 ## Conventions

-The following sections document conventions you must follow while writing plugins
+The following sections document conventions you must follow while writing plugins.

+For Python code, where rules are not defined for in this document, follow [PEP8](https://www.python.org/dev/peps/pep-0008/)

 ### Plugin Names